 In fact, though, the bulk of Asimov’s science fiction pages were actually dedicated to long, probing conversations among small groups of people.
 Asimov seemed almost bored by the more spectacular aspects of his stories, to the point that in the Foundation stories and elsewhere, Asimov would have space battles and other action scenes take place “offscreen”—even though he didn’t have to worry about a special effects budget.

 From the beginning, Asimov was both enticed by the silver screen and suspicious of it.
 Born in 1920, he grew up in an era when science fiction was just starting to emerge as a significant force in popular culture.
-He was fascinated by the growing ambition of the writers behind speculative stories and comics; while action-packed movie serials like Flash Gordon may have thrilled the masses, Asimov dismissed them as shallow and thoughtless.
+He was fascinated by the growing ambition of the writers behind speculative stories and comics; while action-packed movie serials like Flash Gordon may have thrilled the masses, Asimov dismissed them as shallow and thoughtless.“If I were to write a juvenile science-fiction novel featuring a Space Ranger, we could get a long-term television series out of it that would coin millions.”

 “There were occasional movie series that seemed to aspire to a science fiction quality not quite as high as those of the comics,” Asimov recalled in a 1980 essay.
 “Even more occasional serious motion pictures appeared now and then that might be classified as honest science fiction.
 The Shape of Things to Come springs to mind.”
 (That 1936 adaptation of H.G.
 Wells’s 1933 novel was actually just called Things to Come.)